Why Struere

 ## How It Compares

-### vs. Raw LLM APIs (OpenAI, Anthropic, xAI)
+### vs. Raw LLM APIs (OpenAI, Anthropic, Google, xAI)

-### vs. Custom agent infrastructure
+### vs. Custom Agent Infrastructure

 ## Getting Started